 - Firm is 7.5 to 8.5

-Any mattress softer than a 4 will be very unhealthy because it will lack support for your pressure points and your spine will lose its natural alignment.
-If the firmness of your mattress exceeds at 8.5 then you will more than likely experience uncomfortable pressure points and even tingling sensations in your limbs as you fall asleep.
+Any mattress softer than a 4 may lack support for your pressure points and your spine will lose its natural alignment.
+If the firmness of your mattress exceeds 8.5, you will probably experience uncomfortable pressure points and even tingling sensations in your limbs as you fall asleep.

 When choosing your ideal firmness, it’s important to take into consideration your weight.
 Smaller people may find a soft mattress firmer because they don’t have the weight to compress the mattress while a heavier individual may find a firm mattress softer than anticipated.
 If you’re a heavier individual and looking for a firm mattress, the firmer the mattress, the better.
 You can also consult our guide on choosing the best mattress for heavy people.

 For back sleepers, a soft mattress is the least advised option because it encourages your heavy mid-section to sink into the mattress.
-This can create a bend in your spine leading to neck and back pain as well as cause you to sleep hot.
+This can create a bend in your spine, leading to neck and back pain and heat build-up.
 The deeper you are in the mattress, the more the mattress covers your body and creates heat pockets.

 We always say people who like to sleep soft should choose a medium mattress.
 A medium mattress provides enough support for your spine without the worry of heat build-up while feeling soft enough for you to be comfortable.

-The most highly recommended for back sleepers, a firm mattress keeps your spine straight and has plenty of support and pressure relief that back sleepers need.
-They are also great for individuals who are suffering from lower back pain.
+The most highly recommended for back sleepers, a firm or medium-firm mattress keeps your spine straight and has plenty of support and pressure relief.
+This firmness is great for individuals who are suffering from lower back pain.

 Understanding Warranties and Return Policies

-While many manufacturers have long warranties and lengthy sleep trials, it’s still important you read the fine print, specifically looking for information regarding break-in periods and removal cost.
-Some companies will require you to keep and continue to try the mattress for a minimum of 30 days, or through the duration of the break-in period.
-When it comes to returns, many companies will pick up and remove your mattress free of cost, but be sure there are not any additional removal costs you will have to cover.
+While many manufacturers have long warranties and lengthy sleep trials, it’s still important you read the fine print, specifically looking for information regarding break-in periods and removal costs.
+Some companies will require you to keep the mattress for a minimum of 30 days (through the duration of the break-in period).
+When it comes to returns, many companies will issue a full refund, but be sure there are not any additional removal costs you will have to cover.

 When it comes to warranties, as many can imagine, it can be tricky to return a defective mattress.
 Be sure to read the details about what deems a mattress defective and be sure your warranty will cover common problems, such as sagging.
-Read the fine print and talk to the company’s advisors so you’re prepared if it comes time to send your mattress back.
+Read the fine print and talk to customer service representatives so you know how to return your mattress.

 We hope this guide has made your mattress hunt easier, but if you still haven’t found “the one” take the time to do the proper research and read through our other guides to find the best mattress for you.
-Everybody deserves a good night sleep, and it’s certainly not a purchase you want to rush or skimp out on.
+Everybody deserves a good night’s sleep, and it’s certainly not a purchase you want to rush.